HistoryThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-the exudate macrophages,
+- the short-lived exudate macrophages

-Local macrophages include:
+The resident macrophages include:

-- Macrophages of the loose connective tissue(histiocytes)
+- Macrophages of loose connective tissue(histiocytes).

 - Macrophages of the spleen, lymph nodes and bone marrow (interstitial macrophages)